EdoLabs/m2mQuicktour3/Readme.md

 ```js
 $ node client.js -s
 ```
-The client should receive a *json* data with the random value from the remote C/C++ application.
+The client should receive a *json* data with the random value property from the remote C/C++ application.

 ## Channel Data Resources